 Exeter Road, Dawlish, Devon

-century church in lancet Gothic style by Scoles and Raymond, who built widely in the Diocese.
+Early twentieth-century church in lancet Gothic style by Scoles &Raymond, who built widely in the Diocese of Plymouth.
 The church and presbytery form a good townscape group in the Dawlish conservation area, but the primary interest of the church lies in the quality and completeness of its early fittings.

 Original Date: 1909